tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     They should follow the pattern of landing data in the data lake first, then ingest from the flat files into relational tables within the data warehouse.
 They can create pipelines that extract the source data and store in Azure Data Lake Store Gen2 as Parquet files.

+2. How will WII make sure they have discovered all data sets for the unification process?

+    Data discovery is the first step for a data analytics or data governance workload for data consumers.
+Data discovery can be time-consuming because you may not know where to find the data that you want.
+Furthermore, even after finding the data, you may have doubts about whether or not you can trust the data and take a dependency on it.

+    Once all data sources are registered and scanned by Purview, the Data map extracts information about the structure (hierarchical namespace) of the data source.
+This information is used to build the browsing experience for data discovery.
+As a result, the data search experience enhanced with Semantic search speeds up the process of data discovery to quickly find the data that matters.

-2. What storage service would you recommend they use and how would you recommend they structure the folders so they can manage the data at the various levels of refinement?
+3. What storage service would you recommend they use and how would you recommend they structure the folders so they can manage the data at the various levels of refinement?

     They should use Azure Data Lake Store (ADLS) Gen2 (Azure Storage with hierarchical file systems).